 It seems that the country tightens the screws on gambling literally every year, as new rules are added to the main legal regulation.
-To avoid legal issues, to find only the best platforms for gambling, and to play for real money and for pleasure, make sure you know all ins and outs of gambling in Australia.
+To avoid legal issues, to find only the best platforms for gambling, and to play for real money and for pleasure, make sure you know all ins and outs of Aussie online casinos.

 History of Australian gambling before 2001